-You will only be able to see and book shifts for which you should have the necessary skills but you should not undertake any duties during the shift which you do not feel competent to perform.
-You may be subject to restriction by your home staff bank arising from maximum working hours, rest breaks between shifts or recent sickness which may limit access to bank working for a period whilst you fully recover.
+You will only be able to see and book shifts for which you should have the necessary skills and you should not undertake any duties during the shift which you do not feel competent to perform.
+You may also be subject to restrictions by your home Staff Bank arising from maximum working hours, rest breaks between shifts or recent sickness which may limit access to bank working for a period whilst you fully recover.

 Will unfilled shifts still be sent to agencies to provide cover?

 Rosters will be published at least 6 weeks in advance of the roster start date and will usually be available exclusively to Collaborative Staff Bank Workers at 2 weeks before the shift begins.
 If the shift remains vacant, agencies will have the opportunity to fill the vacant shifts 72 hrs before the shift is worked.
 However, bank workers will be able to book shifts up to the shift start and displace agency workers where possible.
 Some particularly hard to fill roles will continue to be sourced through agencies before then, if there is a low likelihood of being able to fill the vacant shift through the bank.